Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

-\paragraph{Conjugate prior for rate of a Gamma distribution and Gamma-Gamma model.} The Gamma distribution is a conjugate prior of the \textit{rate} parameter of another Gamma distribution.
-Suppose data $\mathcalX =\{x_1,x_2,\ldots,x_N\}$ follows i.i.d. from a Gamma distribution $\rx_i\sim \gammadist(r, \lambda)$.
+\paragrapharrow{Conjugate prior for rate of a Gamma distribution and Gamma-Gamma model.} The Gamma distribution is a conjugate prior of the \textit{rate} parameter of another Gamma likelihood when the shape parameter is known.
+Suppose we observe data $\mathcalX =\{x_1,x_2,\ldots,x_N\}$ drawn i.i.d. from a Gamma distribution $\rx_n\sim \gammadist(r, \lambda)$, where $r$ is fixed and $\lambda$ is unknown.
 Suppose further the rate parameter is given a Gamma prior $\lambda \sim \gammadist(a, \frac{a}{b})$.
 Using Bayes' theorem, the posterior density is

+where $\widetildealpha \triangleq Nr+a$ and $\widetildebeta\triangleq\sum_{n=1}^{N}x_n +\frac{a}{b}$.
+That is, the posterior density of rate $\lambda$ follows from a Gamma distribution.
+We show that the Gamma distribution is, itself, a conjugate prior for the rate parameter of a Gamma distribution when fixing the shape parameter.
+This is often referred to as the \textit{Gamma-Gamma model}.